Transborder and Global Human Dynamics - Doctor of Philosophy

 Advanced Special Topics (La Nueva Frontera: Critical Analysis of Border Theory & Cultural Identities)3

-Field work and data collection: Select 6 credits in consultation with committee, with colloquium)6
+Field work and data collection: Select 6 credits in consultation with committee)6

 Fieldwork and Community Engagement in Transborder and Global Human Dynamics 36